AL4255/Networking-tools/README.md

-# this will be a a mcp server skelton, trying to get like a blueprint made to finish everyhting else
+#
+ dir for mcp server